Psychiatry & Medication Management

-Our psychiatric providers specialize in the treatment of mental health conditions through mental health services.
+Our Psychiatry & Medication Management Providers specialize in the treatment of mental health conditions through mental health services.
 Since psychotherapy is now primarily provided by psychologists and social workers, our psychiatric providers have increasingly focused on the medical aspects of treating mental health conditions.
 This includes assessment, prescribing psychiatric medications, ordering and interpreting necessary lab work, and coordinating care with other physicians who may be treating a patient for other health conditions as well as coordinating care with other medical providers.

 What We Do